yuriyivanenko/has-many-through-forms-rails/README.md

-# Has Many Through Forms Rails
+# Has Many Through Forms in Rails

 ## Objectives